asvd/helios-kernel/README.md

 - Create the web-based starting point which will load Helios Kernel source, and then require the project initial script.
-Web-based starting point could be for instance `index.html` with the following
+Web-based starting point could be for instance an `index.html` with the following content:
-content:

 ```html
 <script src="helios-kernel/kernel.js"></script>